An updated measurement of the Hubble constant from near-infrared observations of Type Ia supernovae: Methods

 \subsection{Distances and redshifts}

 Distances $\mu_{\rm Ceph}$ and uncertainties $\sigma_{\rm Ceph}$ to galaxies in the calibrator sample are taken from R22 (listed in Table \ref{tab:calibrators}).
-Heliocentric redshifts ($z_{\rm helio}$) and their uncertainties for galaxies in the Hubble-flow sample are obtained from the SN host galaxy catalogue provided in \cite{2021arXiv211201471C}, which are usually consistent within $|\Delta z|<0.0005$ (corresponding to 150~km~s$^{-1}$) with the redshifts reported in their reference sources and in the NASA/IPAC Extragalactic Database (NED\footnote{\url{http://ned.ipac.caltech.edu/}}) with a few exceptions: SN~2006kf, SN~2007ba, and SN~2008hs.
-In addition, five SNe had different redshifts in NED and in the reference sources and \cite{2021arXiv211201471C} differs in one or the other: while for SN~2005M, \cite{2021arXiv211201471C} redshift is similar to that in NED, for SN~2010ai, SN~2008bf, iPTF13asv, and iPTF13azs it is more similar to the reference source.
+Heliocentric redshifts ($z_{\rm helio}$) and their uncertainties for galaxies in the Hubble-flow sample are obtained from the SN host galaxy catalogue provided in \cite{2022PASA...39...46C}, which are usually consistent within $|\Delta z|<0.0005$ (corresponding to 150~km~s$^{-1}$) with the redshifts reported in their reference sources and in the NASA/IPAC Extragalactic Database (NED\footnote{\url{http://ned.ipac.caltech.edu/}}) with a few exceptions: SN~2006kf, SN~2007ba, and SN~2008hs.
+In addition, five SNe had different redshifts in NED and in the reference sources and \cite{2022PASA...39...46C} differs in one or the other: while for SN~2005M, \cite{2022PASA...39...46C} redshift is similar to that in NED, for SN~2010ai, SN~2008bf, iPTF13asv, and iPTF13azs it is more similar to the reference source.
 In particular, SN~2008bf has an ambiguous host being in the middle of two nearby galaxies, NGC~4061 and NGC~4065.

-In our baseline analysis we choose to use redshifts from \cite{2021arXiv211201471C}.
+In our baseline analysis we choose to use redshifts from \cite{2022PASA...39...46C}.
 These redshifts are then converted to the 3K CMB reference frame ($z_{\rm CMB}$) and corrected for peculiar velocities ($z_{\rm corr}$) induced by visible structures as described in their work.
 We study the effect of the selection of heliocentric redshifts, CMB frame correction, and peculiar velocity correction in section \ref{sec:vars}.